Community Climate Asset Fund

 About the CCAF

+As Scotland emerges from COVID-19, we have a chance to build a greener, fairer and more equal society and economy.
 The climate emergency has not gone away and Scottish Ministers remain absolutely committed to a just transition to net-zero emissions by 2045.

 The Community Climate Asset Fund (CCAF) is a Scottish Government fund, administered by Keep Scotland Beautiful.

-The CCAF is being introduced to:
+The CCAF has been introduced to: